 TOTAL: 180 falsetas (146 por medio, 30 por arriba and 4 in A major)

-Each collection has about 70 pages and is available as an individual spiral-bound edition with sturdy plastic covers.
-Each falseta appears in standard notation and tablature and each collection includes a CD.
+Each collection has about 70 pages and is available in PDF format.
+Each falseta appears in standard notation and tablature and in MP3 audio.
 Please read the following information.
-To place your order, or for information on anything not covered in this web page, please e-mail me at the following address:
+For further information, please email me at the following address:

-2) PayPal.
+1) PayPal.
 Secure payment by credit card or through a PayPal account.
 Click on the buttons below to add one or more collections to your shopping cart.
+Click on the button "View Cart" to see your selection before paying.